UstadMobile/UstadMobile/lib-database-entities/README.md

 var clazzMemberUid: Long
 ```

+When using a variable to mark an entity as active or inactive, it should be called prefixInactive.
+This way an entity is active by default.

 **Join fields**: entity name that holds the relationship field, followed by the foreign key field name.

 Eg. in ClazzMember.kt: